codemismatch/rubylearning/content/posts/2025-10-30-ruby-kata-mindset.md

 ## Ship your lessons

-Turn the week’s highlight into a gist, a blog post, or a snippet you share with your team.
+Turn the week&rsquo;s highlight into a gist, a blog post, or a snippet you share with your team.
 Teaching reinforces your own understanding and gives others a jumping-off point.

 Ready to keep going?
 Pick the next challenge from the [Ruby learning path](/tutorials/meet-ruby/) or dive into the [Rails sprint](/tutorials/rails-project-setup/) when you want a bigger project.